samvv/node-procinfo/README.md

 Process Management for NodeJS
 =============================

-This module provives advanced facilities for querying and manipulating running processes on macOS and Linux.
+This module provides advanced facilities for querying and manipulating running processes on macOS and Linux.
 It does so by integrating with the underlying facilities provided by the OS.